Martha Gunn: Legacy

 Several works of art show the image of Martha Gunn.
-An undated painting by John Russell titled "Martha Gunn and the Prince Of Wales"it is unlikely to actually show the Prince of Wales as he did not visit Brighton until he was twenty one, and Martha Gunn herself is not thought to have ever left Brighton.
+An undated painting by John Russell titled "Martha Gunn and the Prince Of Wales" is unlikely to actually show the Prince of Wales as he did not visit Brighton until he was twenty-one, and Martha Gunn herself is not thought to have ever left Brighton.
 The original of this painting now hangs in the tea-room of the Royal Pavilion.

 Her image is on several contemporary engravings and cartoons and a toby jug was made of her in 1840.

 There is a pub in Upper Lewes Road, Brighton called the Martha Gunn and she has a Brighton & Hove bus named after her.
 The Brighton-based pop group Martha Gunn also take their name from her.